derek-knox/Notes/Neural Networks and Deep Learning by Michael Nielsen.md

         - An equation for the rate of change of the cost with respect to any bias in the network
         - An equation for the rate of change of the cost with respect to any weight in the network
     - "Think of backpropagation as a way of computing the gradient of the cost function by systematically applying the chain rule from multi-variable calculus."
+    - "The backpropagation algorithm is a clever way of keeping track of small perturbations to the weights (and biases) as they propagate through the network, reach the output, and then affect the cost"
 - *weighted input* - `zˡⱼ` is just the weighted input to the activation function for neuron `j` in layer `l`